ShlomiArm/home-assignment/README.md

 - Chunked ingestion prevents memory pressure
 - Retry-enabled HTTP client for NOAA API limits
 - Iceberg used for ACID guarantees and schema evolution

+## ToDo (did not had the time...)
+ - ingest paralel days
+ - Sanity checks:
+    - check for missing days
+    - compare num of rows per day to Noaa num of rows
+    - check for value range
+    - check that the pipeline state last update is up to date
+    - check no records in the bad table